-With Amazon SNS, you now have the ability to send notification messages directly to apps on mobile devices.
-Notification messages sent to a mobile endpoint can appear in the mobile app as message alerts, badge updates, or even sound alerts.
+With Amazon SNS, you have the ability to send push notification messages directly to apps on mobile devices.
+Push notification messages sent to a mobile endpoint can appear in the mobile app as message alerts, badge updates, or even sound alerts.

 Apple Push Notification Service (APNS) for both iOS and Mac OS X

 Google Cloud Messaging for Android (GCM)

-The following figure shows an overview of how Amazon SNS is used to send a direct notification message to a mobile endpoint.
+The following figure shows an overview of how Amazon SNS is used to send a direct push notification message to a mobile endpoint.